Twipped/InterviewThis/README.md

   - Are developers expected to do it?
   - Are there graphics designers in the company?
   - Are there UX designers in the company?
+  - Are Full Stack Developers responsible to design User Interface?

 - Are there compliance requirements in the company like CMM or SOC?